tediyang/tediyang/README.md

 <img align="center" alt="GIF" src="https://raw.githubusercontent.com/devSouvik/devSouvik/master/gif3.gif" width="800"/>
 <p> I am a Full Stack Software and Machine Learning Engineer. </p>
 <p>
-  I'm passionate about how technology boosts productivity and economic growth.
-  I think it's important to ask why and what we want to achieve before starting a project.
-  I love how ideas come true by typing lines of code.
-I take a special liking to RESTFUL APIS and Artificial Intelligence, and how much we can achieve with them.
+  For the past few years, I've combined my passion for learning and development, channeled it to Data Science & Software Engineering, and acquired skills that helped me build personalized projects and web applications.
+I love how ideas come true by typing lines of code, and I take a special liking to RESTFUL APIS and Artificial Intelligence, and how much we can achieve with them.
 </p>

 <h4>How to reach me</h4>